Bill of Sale Templates

 Notarized Bill of Sale

-While notarizing your Bill of Sale is not legally required in most states, the following ones are the exception when it comes to selling vehicles:
+While notarizing your Bill of Sale is not legally required in most states, there are some exceptions.
+The following states require a bill of sale be notarized to be considered valid:

 Regardless of state requirements, having a notary public confirm the authenticity of your Bill of Sale will add more protection to the transaction and will help you keep away from legal conflict.